 This article features a translation of Chapter 6 of Book 9 of the Analects of Confucius.
 You can read my full translation of Book 9 here.

-(1) This incident is said to have occurred in in 496 BCE when Confucius fled along with his followers to the rough border town of Kuang from the state of Song where he had been threatened by a minister called Huan Tui (桓魋).
-When he arrived in Kuang, Confucius was mistaken by the locals for Yang Huo (楊貨) a notorious outlaw from the state of Lu nicknamed Tiger Yang who had previously ransacked the town, and had to invoke his self-proclaimed stewardship of the legacy of his hero, the Duke of Zhou, to calm the fears of his followers.
+(1) This incident is said to have occurred in in 496 BCE when Confucius had to make a hasty departure from the state of Wei after he became the victim of a whispering campaign launched against him by ministers afraid that he would take their jobs.
+When he arrived at the rough border town of Kuang, Confucius was mistaken by the locals for Yang Huo (楊貨) a notorious outlaw from the state of Lu nicknamed Tiger Yang who had previously ransacked the town, and had to invoke his self-proclaimed stewardship of the legacy of his hero, the Duke of Zhou, to calm the fears of his followers.
 I’m not sure whether it was this argument that persuaded the good people of Kuang to let him go, but somehow Confucius managed to talk himself out of danger.
-You can read more about Huan Tui here.

 (2) King Wen is honored as the founder of the Zhou dynasty even though it was his son King Wu who actually established it after defeating the last Shang dynasty king Zhouxin at the battle of Muye in ca. 1046 BCE.
 You can read more about King Wen of Zhou here and King Wu of Zhou here.